- April 28: Honda Civic Steering Wheel Sticking? Class Action Lawsuit Filed news | 42 days ago

 This problem may be covered under warranty.
 Ask your Honda dealer.

-CarComplaints.com Notes: The 2009 Honda Accord has several serious defects: poor brakes, excessive oil consumption, & uncomfortable seats.
+CarComplaints.com Notes: The 2010 Honda Accord some several significant flaws: excessive oil consumption, premature brake wear, & uncomfortable seats.

-UNCOMFORTABLE SEATS: Owners have consistently reported uncomfortable seats with the entire 8th generation (2008-2012) of Honda Accords.
+Owners have consistently reported uncomfortable seats with the entire 8th generation (2008-2012) of Honda Accords.
 Complaints range from back pain to leg circulation problems due to bad lumbar support, cushioning, & seat angle.
-Complaints aren't limited to only a certain body type -- the seat comfort problems are from a wide spectrum of owner height & weight.
-The common theme we hear is "we never noticed this during the test drive."
-Unfortunately for unwary buyers, the seat pain is noticeable after 15-20 minutes.
+Unwary buyers report the seat pain is mainly only noticeable after 15-20 minutes.
+The common theme we hear is "never noticed this during the test drive."

 - Typical Repair Cost: